games647/FastLogin/bukkit/src/test/resources/client_keys/README.md

 # About

 This contains test resources for the unit tests.
-The file are extracted from the Minecraft directory with slight modifications.
+The files are extracted from the Minecraft directory with slight modifications.
 The files are found in `$MINECRAFT_HOME$/profilekeys/`, where `$MINECRAFT_HOME$` represents the OS-dependent minecraft folder.